SecretSheppy/haskedit/README.md

 Haskedit is a very simple Haskell editor for Windows that I built (mostly) in a day using Javascript and the nw.js runtime.
 I built it because I was required to learn and use Haskell for a few months and having tried most of the freely available existing editors decided that there was nothing I was truly happy with.
-Haskedit supports Syntax highlighting, automatic code formatting and some quality of life shortcuts.
+Haskedit supports syntax highlighting, automatic code formatting and some quality of life shortcuts.

 Haskedit is by no means the best Haskell editor, but it has served me well and overall I've been quite pleased with it.